soraghallaigh/FH-Training-App-Sencha/README.md

 In this tutorial we will be creating the home view

 * Create a view with a number of UI components.
+* Learn about xtype
+* Use CSS to style our Sencha components.

 ![](https://github.com/feedhenry/Training-Demo-App/blob/v2/docs/HomeView.png?raw=true)

 ## Step 1

 In the css directory add a file called 'home.css'.
-This file will override the Sencha Touch styles that are applied.
+This file will override the Sencha Touch styles that are applied and style our icon as necessary.

 	.mapIcon {
 	  width: 100px !important;